psychemedia/pentrich-uprising/tellings/61_unjustified_detention.md

 April 15, 1818
 ```

 It seems that Richard Lee also sent a letter to the editor of the *Leeds Mercury*, published in the edition of April 18, 1818.
-Unfortunately, this edition is missing from the British Newspaper Archive (the only edition for April is from April 23, 1818), and, as yet, I have been unable to find a copy of it republished in any other pubication.
+Unfortunately, this edition is missing from the British Newspaper Archive (the only edition for April is from April 23, 1818), and, as yet, I have been unable to find a copy of it republished in any other publication.

 The letter did, however, provoke a response in the *Intelligencer*, with one correspondent questioning who actually wrote it.
 William Staveley was also moved to further defend himself against charges apparently made in it: